magento/devdocs/guides/v2.3/comp-mgr/cli/cli-upgrade.md

 ## Prerequisites

 Complete the following prerequisites to prepare your environment before starting the upgrade process:
-* **Complete Update and upgrade checklist**—To avoid possible errors during installation or upgrading, complete the [Update and upgrade checklist].
+* **Complete the Update and upgrade checklist**—To avoid possible errors during installation or upgrading, complete the [Update and upgrade checklist].
 * **Set the `pub` directory root**—If you set the Magento root directory to `<your Magento install dir>/pub`, create another subdomain or docroot that uses the Magento installation directory as its root, and run the [System Upgrade utility] using that subdomain.
 * **Check PHP and environment settings**—Verify that your PHP and other environment settings are compatible with the [system requirements].
 * **Switch to maintenance mode**—To prevent access to your store while it's being upgraded, switch your store to maintenance mode: